LucilleCalmon/Dirac-signal-processing/README.md

 [2] JF Padgett, CK Ansell - "Robust Action and the Rise of the Medici, 1400-1434".
 American journal of sociology, 1259-1319 (1993)

 ### Files:
-Padgett-Florentine-Families_multiplex.edges: edge list of the simplicial complex used, obtained from https://manliodedomenico.com/data.php
+_Padgett-Florentine-Families_multiplex.edges_: edge list of the simplicial complex used, obtained from https://manliodedomenico.com/data.php
-NGF_triangles_d2.txt: triangle list of the simplicial complex used Florentine Families Mass-general noise to-share.ipynb: notebook containing the analysis conducted in paper [1]
+_NGF_triangles_d2.txt_: triangle list of the simplicial complex used _Florentine Families Mass-general noise to-share.ipynb_: notebook containing the analysis conducted in paper [1]

 ## NGF folder: